FAQs

 Q: How much does it cost to participate in the chorus?

-Summer chorus dues are $50 for Voices (no Cantari in the summer) and $25 for students.
+• $50 for Voices (no Cantari in the summer)

 This includes the cost for your music packet.
 Please don’t ever let cost be the reason you don’t participate!
 There is an option on the sign-up form to request financial aid as well as sponsor-a-singer.
 We never turn away a singer for lack of funds.
 You’re welcome to reach out to membership@voicechapelhill.org with any questions or concerns at any time about this topic.